Match Report - Fakenham Town Reserves v Brandon Town 17 March 2018

 created the opportunity but the resulting Plumb shot didn't have enough power to beat the keeper.
 Plumb made up for this a minute later when he opened the scoring with a really good finish on the left hand side of the Brandon area to easily beat the keeper.
 He doubled his score after 21 minutes when Forge broke down the right and put in a fierce centre and there was Plumb on the far post to tap it into an empty net.
 It became 3-0 when the ball ricoched off the keeper from a Callum Brain

 shot and there was Reece Taylor

 on hand to place the ball into the net.
 The 4th goal came from Tom East

 , an excellent effort from 5 metres out and the Plumb hat-trick came along a couple of minutes later, again a fine finish to give the keeper no chance.

 Half time score 5-0 and changes made for the second half with East and Harrison replaced by Greeves and Bulley.
 The second half was a one-way procession with further goals by Reece Taylor

-after 51 and 58 minutes to complete his hat-trick and finally a goal by Brain who, despite every other aspect of his play being superb, squandered chance after chance - on another day would have scored half a dozen but it just didn't run for him.
+after 51 and 58 minutes to complete his hat-trick and finally a goal by Brain who, despite every other aspect of his play being superb, squandered chance after chance - on another day he would have scored half a dozen but it just didn't run for him.
 As so often happens when one team is so much on top, the Fakenham play became very sloppy with at least 10 really good chances wasted.
 With a tough run in for the remainder of the season this might come back to haunt us when we are in a much tighter game.
 Still this has most definitely put down a marker to the other teams looking for promotion and also to Brandon for when we meet again in the Cyril Ballyn Cup final in May.